College Life: 3 Tools to Help Students with ADHD

-Internet.
+The goal of Freedom is simple — to free us from the biggest distraction in most college students’ lives: the internet.
 Freedom can block an online connection for up to eight hours.
-The timer runs via active computing minutes only, to prevent users from putting a computer to sleep in hope that the timer will run itself down.
-If social media is your Achilles heel, Freedom will also keep you honest by blocking the connection to Twitter, Facebook, YouTube, and other sites that take you away from work.
+The timer runs via active computing minutes only, to prevent users from putting a computer to sleep in the hopes that the timer will run itself down.
+If social media is your Achilles heel, Freedom will also keep you honest by blocking connections to Twitter, Facebook, YouTube, and other sites that take you away from your schoolwork.
 Use it and prosper.

 College Life with ADHD: Next Steps

 - Read: The College Survival Guide for Students with ADHD

 - Watch: Help For College Students with ADHD